joeatbayes/embedded-rust-examples/readme.md

     - Change OpenDrive GPIO pin mode between Drain and high impedance
     - Oversampling to improve reading stability

-    This project aims to measure changes in capacitance using a foil strip sensor taped to a bottle as the water level fluctuates.
-The idea is to track the time it takes for a circuit to discharge (not charge) from a high voltage (around 3.3V) to a specific threshold voltage for a logic low state (around 0.7V).
-The theory is that a higher capacitance, caused by increased water level, should take longer to discharge.
-Conversely, a lower capacitance due to decreased water level should discharge faster.
+    This project aims to measure changes in capacitance using a foil strip sensor taped to a bottle.
+The idea is to track the time it takes for a circuit to charge from 0V to a logic high transition voltage around 0.7V.The theory is that a higher capacitance, caused by increased water level, should take longer to charge.
+Conversely, a lower capacitance due to decreased water level should charge faster.
     *uses esp-idf-hal*